Artwork by Karyn Dudley

 (Chair) Alice Burch, Genesis Relief Society

 This panel addresses racial issues in the LDS Church since the 1978 policy change.
 It asks what progress has been made, what has stayed the same, and what still needs to change.
 Reeve will outline the historical context and examine the lingering impact of "whiteness" on Mormonism.
-Corbitt will address FamilySearch's Freedman's Bureau Project, its connection to the Smithsonian National Museum of African American History and Culture, and digital geneaology projects in Africa.
+Corbitt will address the Church’s outreach toward blacks and what that outreach might suggest about contemporary senior Church leaders’ perspectives on blacks in the present and future of the Church.
 Wain Myers was recently released from the Genesis Presidency and is the author of From Baptist Preacher to Mormon Teacher.
 He will consider the role of Genesis on the African American community from the perspective of Salt Lake City and from his experience in Genesis outside of Utah.
 Alice Burch will discuss her work as the president of the Genesis Relief Society.

 Lunch Plenary Session